One recent afternoon at Bluff, residents gathered to create and paint clay pumpkins, a craft that would look lovely as part of anyone’s fall décor.

 But the art is about more than making knickknacks.
-During art therapy, Bluff Plantation residents express themselves through color, design and creativity.
+During art therapy, Bluff residents express themselves through color, design and creativity.

 The purpose is to express their thoughts, feelings, and emotions about things that they may not be able to say with words initially.
 Art therapy helps turn the confusion and chaos that is in their minds into a meaningful discussion.

 Art therapy is a type of expressive group therapy, in which patients use creativity to convey emotions and experiences they may have difficulty expressing in conversation.
 Other forms of expressive group therapy include writing, dancing, music and acting.